 How to Get Android N Features on Your Phone

-- First of all, make sure you have root access, and also have Xposed Framework fully updated and functional.
+- First of all, make sure you have root access, and also have the Xposed Framework fully updated and functional.
 We recommend you take a Nandroid backup of your device, even though this process is completely harmless and failproof.

 - Go ahead and enable ‘Unknown Sources‘ from Settings > Security > Unknown Sources.
 This will allow you to install any third-party application in the form of an APK.

-- Hop into your file manager, search for the Android N-ify APK file and then continue on with the installation process.
+- Hop into your file manager, search for the Android N-ify APK file, and then continue on with the installation process.
 If you’re any new to this, just keep tapping on ‘Next‘, and finally ‘Install‘.

 - The installation might take some time since this is getting baked right into the OS.
 Once installed, open up the Xposed application, and then enable the Android N-ify module.